1st commercial flight in years takes off from Yemen's Sanaa | Business

 The first commercial flight in six years took off from Yemen's rebel-held capital on Monday, officials said, part of a fragile truce in the county's grinding civil war.

-The flight by national carrier Yemenia — also known as Yemen Airways — was bound for Jordan's capital of Amman, according to media outlets run by the Iran-backed Houthi rebels.
-It had 151 passengers on board.
+The flight by national carrier Yemenia — also known as Yemen Airways — was bound for Jordan's capital of Amman.
+It had 151 passengers on board, including many patients seeking treatment abroad, according to the Houthi media office.

 Earlier, the plane had arrived in Sanaa from the southern port city of Aden to pick up the passengers.
 On touchdown, it was welcomed by a ceremonial “water salute,” according to a video posted online by the national carrier.
 The Houthi media office said a return flight, with 60 passengers on board, was expected back in Sanaa from Amman later Monday.